 Your nose plays an important role in your respiratory system as it filters, conditions and humidifies the air you breathe and inhale in your lungs.
 For some patients, the everyday act of nasal breathing can be a difficult task.
 Nasal blockage can be inflammatory, or it can be anatomical.
 Inflammatory examples could include allergies, the common cold, or sinusitis and these are treated medically.
-Anatomical blockage occurs when the shape of the structures of the nose are compromising breathing passages.
-The most common structures that are repaired using surgery include the s
+Anatomical blockage occurs when the shape of the structures of the nose compromises breathing passages.
+The most common structures that are repaired using surgery include the septum of the nose, which acts as a wall between the nasal passages, the turbinates, mucus-secreting structures that line the passages, and the nasal valve, which is the narrowest area at the entrance of the nose and nostrils.
+Unfavorable anatomy of each of these structures can narrow the nasal passageways and can inhibit airflow through the nose, causing breathing to become uncomfortable.

 What is Nasal Airway Reconstruction?

-anatomy of the nasal passageways and allow better breathing.
-This may include a septoplasty to correct a deviated septum, The wall between the nasal passages that may be crooked, congenitally or due to trauma.
+Nasal airway reconstruction refers to surgery to repair the unfavorable anatomy of the nasal passageways and allow better breathing.
+This may include a septoplasty to correct a deviated septum, the wall between the nasal passages that may be crooked, congenitally or due to trauma.
 It also may include a turbinoplasty to reduce the size of these nasal tissues when they crowd the nasal passages.
 A nasal valve repair will be done when this area of the nose is narrowed or compromised and needs reconstruction to open the passages.
 Reconstruction of the nasal airway can provide many benefits including the clearing of the nasal airway passages, improvements in symptoms like nasal discharge and sneezing, and an improvement in reoccurring sinusitis or hay fever.

 What Patients Are Saying